singer-io/knots/README.md

 with a job scheduler of your choice to make sure your data is always up to date.
 With the intuitive interface, you can configure robust data replication processes in minutes, and KNOTS is always free.

-With KNOTS and data.world, you can:

-- Leverage ETL without complex manual configuration
-- Quickly bring data from various datastores into data.world
-- Pause and resume replication without any loss of progress

 _KNOTS is currently only available on MacOS._

 ### Getting Started